pocketjoso/penthouse/README.md

 });
 ```

-The Penthouse Node module can also be used as in Gulp.
+The Penthouse Node module can also be used in Gulp.

 ## Online version
 http://jonassebastianohlsson.com/criticalpathcssgenerator/